torbsd/torbsd.github.io/projects.md

 __TDP__ focuses on an array of projects which culminate in an effort to diversify the Tor anonymity network with more *BSD Unix engagement.
 Each item relates to that goal on some level.

-Some projects are simple, one-off efforts which require some maintenance, while others are more labor-intensive and driven by upstream development.
+Some projects are simple, one-off efforts which require some maintenance, while others are more labor-intensive and subordinate to upstream development.

 ###[Tor Browser Porting to OpenBSD](tb-obsd.html)###